-- (c) If a regular, full-time employee, other than a Police employee is called in to work on a City designated holiday on the day the holiday is observed, not necessarily the calendar day on which the holiday falls, by receiving the appropriate amount of CALL-OUT pay (Chapter III-5, Section F) in addition to eight (8) hours of pay. - (5) Incentive Personal Day.
+- (d) Record Keeping: Accurate records of hours worked on Prime Holidays shall be maintained by the EMS Department to ensure proper documentation and payment processing. - (7) Incentive Personal Day.
 Each full-time employee of the City who does not use any sick leave for any purpose for the six (6) month period from January 1 through June 30 or from July 1 through December 31, shall be entitled to one (1) incentive personal day (8 hours) per six (6) month period.
 Each eligible employee must have been employed for the entire eligibility period and not have carried a negative balance of sick time during that period.
-The incentive personal day granted pursuant to this section cannot be accrued and will be lost to the employee unless used within the next six (6) month period. - (6) Police Holidays.
-Each full-time police employee shall be entitled to fourteen (14) paid holidays (112 hours) per calendar year, to be used as the holidays occur and as approved by the Chief of Police or his/her designee.
-Off time, holidays, and vacations must be approved by the Chief of Police or his/her designee.
+The incentive personal day granted pursuant to this section cannot be accrued and will be lost to the employee unless used within the next six (6) month period.

+(8) Police Holidays.